 3. The Right Refrigerant

 The EPA bans the use of air conditioning units that use the HCFC-22 refrigerant.
 This contributes to climate change and can damage the ozone layer.

 The recommended refrigerant is the R-410A.
 This does not damage the ozone layer but still contributes to climate change.
 An appropriate technician should perform the installation.

 The best home HVAC systems are difficult pieces of electronics.
 They regulate your home’s year-long climate, which is vital to the health and comfort of your family.

 How does an HVAC system work?
-It combines the heating ability during cold weather, air conditioning during summer days and ventilation for proper air regulation.
+It combines the healing ability during cold weather, air conditioning during summer days, and ventilation for proper air regulation.
 It’s a marvel of modern electronics and engineering.